Online Engineering Programs in Virginia

 The faculty of the programs includes experienced professionals who are leaders in areas such as cloud computing, data science, web science, computational biology, machine learning, and more.

-This 120-credit program generally takes four years to complete, and students take courses on computers in society, object-oriented programming, operating systems, principles of programming languages, and software engineering, among other core classes, as well as numerous electives.
+This 120-credit program generally takes four years to complete, and students take courses introduction to programming with java; introduction to computer architecture; object-oriented design and programming; introduction to software engineering; principles of programming languages; data structures and algorithms; introduction to discrete structures; introduction to theoretical computer science; computational methods and software; and operating systems, among other core classes, as well as numerous electives.

 • Location: Norfolk, VA